alnwlsn/alnview/README.md

 | Option  | Description
 | ------------- | -------------
 | ```-s <down_scale_value>``` | If specified, downscales the images loaded. ```-s 12``` reduces the resolution by a factor of 12.
 If not specified, default is 8.
 | ```-u``` | Signals that alnview should not compress any hires images in RAM, only what is loaded will be used, and no swap between the two versions will be possible.
 If ```-s``` is used in conjunction, the reduced-res version will be loaded instead of the full-res, otherwise the full image resolution will be used.
-Default is to use compressed images.
+Default is to have compressed images.
-| ```-n <count_hires_images>``` | In auto hires mode, the number of hires images to load at once.
-If not specified, default is 10.
+| ```-n <count_hires_images>``` | The maximum number of hires images allowed to be restored at one time.
+Use to help prevent running out of RAM.
+If not specified, default is MAX_IMAGES.

 It will attempt to load all images in the directory.
 It does not traverse subfolders.
 If no directory is specified, then the current directory is used.